 The Gordon Highlanders were formed in 1837 in defense of the City of Buffalo.
 They are the oldest continuing organization in the City of Buffalo, this year celebrating their 175th anniversary.
 They march in parades all across Western New York and participate in many community activities.

 Emerald Isle plays a mix of traditional Irish, Scottish and sea chanties on fiddle, accordion, bass, guitar, penny whistle, bodhran, harmonicas and banjo.

-Feadán Òr performed for about 18 years, and was one of the most known bands in the area.
-Their newest incarnation has been around for a few years now.
-Their aim is to promote traditional scottish bagpiping, drumming and dancing, in performances and through teaching (they also offer lessons in all three skills).
+The original Feadán Òr performed for about 18 years, and was one of the most known bands in the area.
+Their newest incarnation's aim is to promote traditional Scottish bagpiping, drumming and dancing, in performances and through teaching (they also offer lessons in all three skills).

 With roots dating back to 1913, the band has had many incarnations over the years.
 Now the tradition continues...
 The MacKenzie Highlanders' offer free bagpipe and Scottish drum lessons to all interested in becoming a member.

 Born in the days before alternative was a marketing term, McCarthyizm soon became a band known for blending 60’s garage and 80’s underground rock with strong melodies and intelligent lyrics.
 Add some raucous rhythm and a tasty measure of Celtic flavoring and you’ve got a cocktail with a punch that delivers one helluva good time, all the time.